...

 Bitcoin simply explained

-If you talk about cryptocurrencies, you can hardly avoid the topic of Bitcoin.
-As of 20.10.21, Bitcoin (BTC for short) has a market size of around 1 trillion francs (that's more than Facebook) and is the undisputed leader of all cryptocurrencies.
+When talking about cryptocurrencies, it's hard to avoid the topic of Bitcoin.
+As of February 2025, Bitcoin (BTC for short) has a Market size from about 1.9 trillion francs (that's more than Facebook) and is the undisputed leader of all cryptocurrencies.

-For many, however, the subject is still a book with seven seals, which we would like to open up for you today.
-We have taken the trouble to simplify technical language and hopefully we have explained Bitcoin in a simple way!
+For many, however, the topic is still a closed book, which we would like to open up for you today.
+We have endeavoured to simplify the technical jargon and hopefully explain Bitcoin in simple terms!

 If you have any more questions on the topic, we look forward to an exchange in the comments!